 How Do You Obtain Long Term Disability Benefits?

-It is important to explore with your employer or your union whether remuneration can be structured such that salaries are increased by the value of the employer contribution, while Long Term Disability contributions are made by the employee.
+It is important to explore with your employer or your union whether your salary can be increased by the value of the employer contribution, and then you can make the full payment for the LTD policy.

 Do You Have Sufficient Long Term Disability Benefits?

-The answer to this question will depend on a variety of factors, including age, savings, cost of benefits, number of dependents, etc. It is probable that the answer will change over time, as your personal circumstances change.
-Given the importance of the benefit, should you be unable to work, it is important to consult with an insurance expert.
+The answer to this question will depend on a variety of factors, including age, savings, cost of benefits, number of dependents, etc. It is also probable that the answer will change over time as your personal circumstances change.
+Given the importance of the benefit, should you be unable to work, it is important to seek advice from an LTD insurance expert.

 What Happens To Your Long Term Disability Benefit If You Lose Your Job?